 Pumpkin Oatmeal Cookies

-The addition of pumpkin purée to this recipe transforms classic oatmeal-raisin cookies into a delicious fall treat.
-Studded with plump raisins, these cookies have a moist, tender texture and just the right amount of sweetness and spice.
+The addition of pumpkin puree to a classic recipe for oatmeal raisin cookies turns them into a delicious fall treat with has just the right amount of sweetness and spice.

 - 1-1/4 cups all-purpose flour